 - Monitoring and Analytics: These tools collect usage and performance data from all levels of the solution stack and provide critical insights into pipeline flow, solution quality, and delivered value.

 Lean flow helps speed up delivery time while keeping services running without disruptions.
 The three key elements here are-

 - Limit Work-in-Progress(WIP): A Program Kanban enables all the stakeholders to see the WIP.
 The benefit here is that all the teams can see the obstructions.
 They can then balance the amount of WIP against the available capacity and development.

 - Reducing Batch Sizes: Smaller batch sizes are quicker to go through the system.
 This leads to speeding up the learning process.

-- Managing Queue Lengths: The size of the queue is a predictor of the amount of time it will take to complete the work.
-Fast flow is achieved by closely managing, reducing queue lengths.
+- Managing Queue Lengths: The queue size is a predictor of the amount of time it will take to complete the work.
+Fast flow is achieved by closely managing and reducing queue lengths.
 The shorter the queue, the faster the delivery.

 - Pipeline Flow Metrics: A rapid and stable delivery pipeline is essential for a successful DevOps transition.
 Some of the ways to measure the performance are-